masterex1000/CS370-TermProject/README.md

 user-experience (allowing outside light in when a room is in use), and minimize hvac energy usage (by blocking light and reducing incomming heat in the summer)

-This project is built with a...
+## Parts Used
  - Raspberry Pi
+ - Webcam (sensor) : Used to detect motion
-	- Light Dependent Resistor (LDR) : Light sensor
+ - Light Dependent Resistor (Sensor) : Used to detect ouside lighting conditions
-	- Webcam : Motion detection (with opencv)
-	- SG90 servo : Actuator for blinds

 More than anything, this project is a proof of concept designed to prototype this idea, and realistically, you'd want to replace some components with those